Protected: Langston Hughes in Reno – timeline

 Had tea with Mr. Gilbert, Mrs. Willard (Union Trust Co.) and Miss Toohey of Washington.
 Also C—?

 • 1933 & 1935 Reno City Directories, using “CD” to indicate “colored,” has Martin & Kath.
 Toohey at 545 University Avenue, as manager(s) of Butler Apartments.
-1935 City Directory lists John M. Willard at 142 Virginia Avenue and Thomas H. WIllard, a cook, at 29 E. Plaza, neither with a wife.
+1935 City Directory lists John M. Willard at 142 Virginia Avenue and Thomas H. Willard, a cook, at 29 E. Plaza, neither with a wife.

 Sept 8